groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ./make.sh realclean
 ```

-A compilation of the `Docker` image is performed with the command
+A compilation of the "Docker" image is performed with the command

 ```
 ./make.sh docker